florent37/Freezer/README.md

 - Improved QueryBuilder
 - Refactored cursors helpers

+##1.0.3

+- Support dates
+- Added unit tests
+- Fixed one to many

 #A project initiated by Xebia

 This project was first developed by Xebia and has been open-sourced since.
 We will continue working on it.